Cote First Nation Health Clinic

 Daycare & Head Start Program

-Director of both programs – Monica Perswain
+Director – Monica Perswain

 Infant Caregiver – Louisa Keshane